Enis000-hub/Tetris-Game/README.md

 # Tetris-Game Model
-If you are a person who lovs games and a good arrangment Tetris is right for you!
+If you are a person who loves games and a good arrangment, Tetris is the right game for you!